RavensbourneWebMedia/Interactive-Narratives/sessions/session-02.md

 Twine uses a  *markup language* similar to MarkDown, called [**TwineMarkup**](http://twine2.neocities.org).

+Click on the rocket :rocket: icon to set a passage as the **starting point** of your twine.

 ### Linking passages

 To set your story in motion you create clickable **hyperlinks between passages**.